itsmng/wiki-backup/docs/accessibility.md

 * Open Dyslexic Alta
 * Tiresias Infofont

-Go to the folloming link for more information https://opendyslexic.org/
+Go to the following link for more information https://opendyslexic.org/

 ### Use Keyboard shortcuts
 If they are enabled and configured, you can use shortcuts to switch between tabs